Pelvic and Maternal Health Physiotherapy

 • Contact telephone numbers during working hours

-• A brief description of the problem.
+• A brief description of your problem.

-Your obstetric physiotherapy appointment
+Your physiotherapy appointment

 • Bring your maternity handheld notes

-• Wear something comfortable to move about in – you may need to remove some clothing so that the physiotherapist can assess you.
+• Wear something comfortable to move about in – you may need to remove some clothing so that the physiotherapist can assess you

 Pelvic health physiotherapy